garciart/pipeline-demo/02-svn-container/02-svn-container.md

     Password for '<your username>': *************
     ```

-4. When prompted for the repository credentials, enter "`svnuser`" for the username and "`Change.Me.123`" for the password:
+4. When prompted for the repository credentials, enter `svnuser` for the username and `Change.Me.123` for the password:

     ```
     Authentication realm: <http://192.168.168.10:80> SVN Repository